New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico - NewsBreak

 The Trump administration enacted Title 42, a designation from the Centers for Disease Control and Prevention that has allowed border patrol officials to turn migrants away at the border for health reasons.
 The Biden administration has tried to scrap the program, but a fe deral judge in Louisiana blocked the White House from ending it.

-Those Venezuelans migrants qualifying under the new program must also go through a national screening and public safety process and be up-to-date on vaccinations.
+Those Venezuelan migrants qualifying under the new program must also go through a national screening and public safety process and be up-to-date on vaccinations.

 Any U.S. citizen—including business or other organizations—can “support a potential beneficiary from Venezuela,” according to the DHS website .
 Those U.S. citizens will have to prove they can provide financial or other support for up to two years.